AElfProject/aelf-examples/dapps/vote/notes/README.md

 ## Smart contract defined in protobuf format
-This is familiar to most mainstream developers.
+This is familiar to most mainstream developers and it supports multiple languages.
 ![](./images/proto.png)

 ## Smart contract skeleton is generated from protobuf definition using plugin provided by aelf